John Harvey Kellogg: Misconceptions

-Importantly, however, in later editions, Kellogg softened his tone, noting that, while aiding in maintaining cleanliness, the procedure also caused harms, citing iatrogenically created meatal stenosis among the Jewish male population:
+Importantly, in later editions, Kellogg softened his tone, noting that, while aiding in maintaining cleanliness, the procedure also caused harms, citing iatrogenically created meatal stenosis among the Jewish male population:

 Eminent physicians have expressed the opinion that the practice would be a salutary one for all men ...
 It is doubtful, however, whether as much harm as good does not result from circumcision, since it has been shown by extensive observation among the Jews that very great contraction of the meatus, or external orifice of the urethra, is exceedingly common among them, being undoubtedly the result of the prolonged irritation and subsequent cicatricial contraction resulting from circumcision in infancy.